measurestack/measure-stack/docs/getting-started/quick-start.md

 # Quick Start Guide

-Deploy Measure.js analytics to production in minutes.
+Deploy measureStack to production in minutes.

 ## Prerequisites